sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 - Automatic expiration happens in 15 minutes, if process is not transitioned to 'transition/confirm-payment' before that.
-- After this call, created transaction is saved to session storage in FTW (or existing enquiry tx is updated).
+- After this call, created transaction is saved to session storage in FTW (or existing inquiry tx is updated).

 **When you intend to save card details**, a new parameter needs to be passed if card details are saved at the same time: